kianerfaan/personal-website/README.md

 ## License

-This website's code is open source and available under the [MIT License](LICENSE).
-You're free to use, modify, and distribute it, respecting the terms of the license.
+This website's code is open source.

 ## Contributions